saidaspen/curatedrust/README.md

 * 📰 5 min: Read [Strategies for solving 'cannot move out of' borrowing errors in Rust](https://hermanradtke.com/2015/06/09/strategies-for-solving-cannot-move-out-of-borrowing-errors-in-rust.html)
 * 📰 5 min: Read [Graphical depiction of ownership and borrowing in Rust](https://rufflewind.com/2017-02-15/rust-move-copy-borrow)

+### Week 3, Day 7: More on crates and Rust documentation

+## Week 4: Wrapping up the basics

+### Week 4, Day 1: Tests

+### Week 4, Day 2: (TBD)

+### Week 4, Day 3: IO

+### Week 4, Day 4: (TBD)

-### Week 3, Day 5:
+### Week 4, Day 5: Boxes, refs, etc.

-### Week 3, Day 6:
+### Week 4, Day 6: Concurrency

-### Week 3, Day 7:
+### Week 4, Day 7: Coding

-## Week 4
+## Week 5: Jumping into the deep end
 It is time to take a break.
 No, really.
+Take a break.
-When I got to this point, I was a bit sick and tired of all the reading.
+When I got to this point, I was sick and tired of all the reading.
 I wanted to build something.
 If you are feeling the same way, go ahead and do that.
 You still don't have all the pieces to the puzzle for completing a full-fledged app.
 But you can get quiet far.
 Practice makes perfect.
+You definitly have everything that you need to contribute to open source.
+Give it a shot.
+Look for suitable Issues in some of all the great Rust projects available here on GitHub.
+It will do you good to get out into the real world.
-Take a break.
-Go build something (and please share it with me when you are done!), and then get back here to continue the journey.
+... and then, when you are ready, get back here to continue the journey.

+### Week 5, Day 1: Deep dive into Lifetimes

 ## Reference
 ### Video